-Where the journal lives
+Where the journal actually lives

 Record structure (USN_RECORD_V2)